Pointwise Assouad dimension for measures: Quasi-Bernoulli measures on self-conformal sets

-where $\mathbf{i}\mathbf{j}$ denotes the concatenation of the finite words $\mathbf{i}$ and $\mathbf{j}$.
+where here and hereafter $\mathbf{i}\mathbf{j}$ denotes the concatenation of the finite words $\mathbf{i}$ and $\mathbf{j}$.
 Note the similarity to Lemma \ref{lemma:chain}.
 If $C$ can be taken to equal $1$, then the measure is called a \emph{Bernoulli measure}.
-The following lemma is standard, but for completeness we provide a sketch of the proof.

-\begin{lemma} Every quasi-Bernoulli measure is equivalent to an $\sigma$-invariant and ergodic quasi-Bernoulli measure. \end{lemma} \begin{proof} Let $\nu$ be a quasi-Bernoulli measure.
-For all $n\in\N$ define